Preocts/githubclient/docs/writeup.md

 1. Push the changes to GitHub
    - `git push upstream HEAD`
 1. Log into GitHub and create a pull request
-   - *Button clicks, copy/paste a standard PR message, and submit*
+   - *Button clicks, copy/paste a standard PR message, add some labels, and submit*

-In total, the process would take 10-15 minutes of my day.
+In total, the process would take 5 to 10 minutes of my day depending on if GitHub wanted to force me to dig my password out or not.
 Perfect for a little automation!

+Below I'll walk though each of the steps as they translate to actions with the API.
+The payloads and routes will be detailed in each.

+*Note: This automation works for existing repos with at least one existing branch.
+It will not work without extra steps on an empty repo.*

 ---

+## Getting started: Accessing the API

+### Authentication

-Getting started, we need to connect and authenticate with GitHub.
-The best path to accomplish this with a personal OAuth token.
+We need to authenticate ourselves with GitHub.
+Under this example the repo we want to interact with is a public repo, so no extra invites or setup is needed beyond our own GitHub account.
+We just need a personal OAuth token.

 You can create one in your GitHub's personal account settings `Developer settings` -> `Personal Access Tokens`.
 There are a wide selection of permissions to select from when creating a token.
 For this project the only permission we need this OAuth key to have is `public_repo`.

-Create a token and save it in your `.env` file, or preferred method of loading secrets. (hopefully not your committed code)
+Create a token and save it in your `.env` file, or preferred method of loading secrets. *Remember, this token is a password into your account.
+Don't keep it in anything that is being committed to your repo.*

+### Headers

 With the token secured, the next step is to define your headers.
 Simple enough for our application.
-We want to tell GitHub we're using their v3 API, who we are, and what our authorization is.
+We want to tell GitHub we're using their v3 API, who we are, and what our authorization token is.

 ```json
 {